$110M Financing Earmarked for DC Multifamily Properties in Parkside Development

 A joint venture between City Interests Development Partners and Ravinia Capital Group has received $110 million in financing for two multifamily properties in Washington, D.C.’s Ward 7.

 Currently under construction, Parkside 8 and Parkside 10 will feature 230 residential units and approximately 14,000 square feet of retail space combined, when finished.
-Select units will be reserved for residents earning between 80 and 120 percent of area median income.
+Select units will be reserved for residents earning between 80 and 120 percent of area median income, according to a statement.

-Merchants Capital secured the financing for the developers, facilitating $56 million in construction loans through Merchants Bank of Indiana and $59 million in permanent financing through a Freddie Mac non-low-income housing tax credit (LIHTC) and Freddie Mac permanent loans.
+Merchants Capital secured the financing for the developers, facilitating $56 million in construction loans through Merchants Bank of Indiana and $59 million in permanent financing through a Freddie Mac non-low-income housing tax credit (LIHTC) and Freddie Mac permanent loans, per the statement.
 Loan details were not disclosed.

 “Housing affordability remains a challenge, and the Parkside developments will benefit community members of Ward 7 who would not otherwise be able to afford the high cost of living in Washington, D.C.,” Lee Oller, executive vice president of Merchants Capital, said in a prepared statement.
 “Our partnership with Freddie Mac allowed us to structure a complete financing solution using their non-LIHTC program for permanent debt.”